TheAxonLab/frontiers-qc-sops/README.md

 # mriqc-sops
-Template repo for bootstrapping and maintaining MRI SOPs (Standard operation procedures)
+MRI-SOPs (Standard operation procedures) for quality control of functional MRI data with MRIQC and fMRIPrep